nunit/nunit-vs-testgenerator/README.md

 This extension extends the built in IntelliTest functionality allowing developers to generate tests using NUnit 2.6.x or NUnit 3.0.

-##Visual Studio Enterprise is Required##

-Please note that this extension does not generate the tests, it merely extends IntelliTest to allow it to generate tests using NUnit.
-Users should also be aware that **IntelliTest is only available in Visual Studio Enterprise edition.** Installing this extension in any other version of Visual Studio will do nothing.
+Please note that IntelliTest is only available in Visual Studio Enterprise edition.
+Other versions of Visual Studio only have the `Create Unit Tests` menu option.

 ##How to Use##